 Last summer, while I was living in Sweden, I met up with travel writer Doug Lansky, the man behind several worldwide destination guides for Rough Guides.
 We were talking about travel (of course) and began discussing the philosophical question about whether, as traveler writers, we end up destroying the places we love by sharing them with the world.

 When I consider this question, I think about two things.
 First, I think about Tony Wheeler, the founder of Lonely Planet, the guy who pretty much commercialized backpacking.
-He’s the guy that turned the world onto Ko Phi Phi, which used to look like the left image and now looks like the right:
+He’s the guy who turned the world onto Ko Phi Phi, which used to look like the left image and now looks like the right:

 By driving people to the next “undiscovered” place, do I just ruin it?
 Will I be that guy who returns and says, “Man, this place used to be cool 10 years ago.”

 But, while not totally guiltless, I don’t think travel writers are to blame when destinations become crowded destinations full of tourists and overpriced hotels.
 (And, these days, there are a lot of factors that go into overtourism.
 It’s a complex — and urgent — problem!)

 And I don’t mean that simply because of the increase in visitors.
 I mean that because tourists end up supporting unsustainable tourism practices, and that’s what really destroys a place.

 We simply love places to death.

 I’ve seen far too many locals who are shortsighted, building hotels, resorts, and businesses to try to cash in on the latest travel fad.
 And who can blame them?
 People need to eat, kids need to be sent to college, and money needs to be earned.
 The future is someone else’s problem, right?
 And I can’t really fault a lot of people for that.
 I don’t agree with that method of growth (not just in travel but in life in general), but how do you tell someone they can’t build something to feed their family?